lpil/lpil/hire-me.md

 demographics, and I hope that any company I join would value diversity too.
 Having a diverse team with a diverse set of ideas and experiences both enriches the culture of the company and the product they produce.

-I would also like to work for a company that is a force for good in the world, so that I can take extra pride in my work and really invest in the company.

 If you think that our values align and that I would made a good addition to your team please do get touch via [email](mailto:louis@lpil.uk) or via direct